A Wildlife Rehabilitator’s Guide To Mites And Lice On Birds And Mammals – And How To Eliminate Them

 Spinosad is sold under various manufacturer names.
 It is best known to veterinarians and dog and cat owners because it is the active ingredient in Elanco’s Comfortis® chewable tablets.
 They are sold for the control of fleas.
 Elanco also markets Triflexis® which combines spinosad with milbemycin so it also kill heartworms as well as fleas.
 Naturalyte® Conserve Spinosad 0.5% is not approved for use on animals.
 In America it is sold as one of the very few insecticides that the USDA-approves for used by organic farmers.
 That is because it is a natural product produced by certain bacteria.
 Free-living and parasitic insects have a nervous system quite different from mammals, birds or reptiles.
 When insects are exposed to spinosad, they become paralyzed due to their muscles contracting uncontrollably.
 But they are not necessarily dead until 1-2 days have passed.

-Spinosad is quite effective in killing poultry mites. ( read here) In tropical Texas where I live, I mist spinosad on my dog and around the outdoor porch where he relaxes as an extra precaution against our plentiful kissing bugs and fleas.
+Spinosad is quite effective in killing poultry mites. (read here) In tropical Texas where I live, I mist spinosad on my dog and around the outdoor porch where he relaxes as an extra precaution against our plentiful kissing bugs and fleas.
 I also find that spinosad is effective in ridding baby starling of the little bloodsucking mites they generally arrive with.
 For all of them, I add 0.5 ml of Naturalyte to 30 ml of water and then add a drop of Dawn™ dish soap.
 I give them a thorough misting using a 4 oz spray bottle.
 Thirty mils is barely enough to activate a 4 oz mister bottle, but tilted, it is enough to mist a great number of birds, baby opossums, bird boxes and the like.
 Misting is light, so I rarely have to blow dry the animals.
 I have never seen side effects.

-Rotenone is an extract of derris plants.
+Rotenone is an extract of the derris plant.
 Derris plants produces this insecticide to protect themselves from insects.
 Rotenone is still sold as a 1% dust for organic farming.
 It was once commonly called “Rose dust” and was commonly used to control aphids on roses.
 It is not commonly used anymore because a study in rats found that at high concentrations and prolonged exposure to rotenone appeared to cause Parkinson’s-like symptoms in rats.
 Many years ago, a friend of mine, Ted Lafeber, who owned a veterinary hospital in Niles, Illinois suggested I mix rose dust with cold cream as a treatment for localized knemidocoptic mite infections in aviary birds and poultry.
 It was quite effective.
 But it was never clear if it was the oily cream or the rotenone that killed the mites.
 You see, mites and insects breath through their spiracles and anything that plugs those spiracles kills mites.
 That’s why sparrows take dust bathes.
 Rotenone is still available as an ingredient in the Goodwinol Ointment shown in the image above to treat mange in dogs and many avian veterinarians including myself have used it successfully on cage birds.
-For all mites on wild and domestic mammals there are considerably better mange medication options today. ( read here ) For birds, topically applied ivermectin at 0.2 mg/kg (200 mcg/kg) is a better option.
+For all mites on wild and domestic mammals there are considerably better mange medication options today. (read here) For birds, topically applied ivermectin at 0.2 mg/kg (200 mcg/kg) is a better option.
 For wild mammals I know that some have used oral Capstar® and others have probably tried feline Credelio®.
 But I have no experience using ether of them in wildlife.

 Ivermectin is commonly sold as a 1% solution.
 That is the same as 10 milligrams per millilitre (ml) or cubic centimeter (cc).
 The 1% solution also equals 10000 micrograms per millilitre.
 The standard veterinary dose of ivermectin – both by injection and orally – is 200 micrograms/kilogram (0.18mg/pound).
 There is much less ivermectin in dog heartworm pills like Heartgard® (6 micrograms/kg [2.72 mcg/lb] ) because it is meant to be given as a preventative – not a cure – every month.
 Double the standard 200 mcg/kg amount can be toxic to birds.
 Doses above about 2500 mcg/kg (2.5 mg/kg) are toxic to domestic cats.
 I would stay below that in all species of felines.
 Ivermectin seems to always be safer when given orally than when given by injection.
 It can be diluted with propylene glycol but some believe that only some brands (Eqvalan®) can be diluted with water.
 Ivermectin is effective in killing many species of mite, gapeworms and some intestinal nematodes.
 Ivermectin is highly toxic to fish and crustaceans.
 My primary use of ivermectin is to rid pelicans of “bag lice”.
 I inject the proper dose for their weight into a fish and toss one to each bird.
 But I have also given it orally in the same per pound/Kg dose and manner to otters, raccoons and sea lions and have never encountered toxicity problems.
 Rather than be challenged by the math involved, one Australian scientist found that a single drop (0.05 ml) of 1% ivermectin, placed on budgies weighing less than 30 grams cured them of knemidocoptic mites while two drops placed on affected areas cured other bird species weighing up to 100 grams.
 I have never used ivermectin to treat that particular localized mite problem.